felipecastilhos/MagicCube/README.md

 # MagicCube
 This project has been **ARCHIEVED**

-This was just a tooling to quickly prototype ideas around a plataformer game.
+This was just an framework/tooling to quickly prototype ideas around a plataformer game with Unity.

 --

 This is a debug screen for a plataform game.

 ### How to setup it: